menchelab/VRNetzer/README.md

 ## **Desktop Mode**

-It is also possible to run the VR Module in desktop mode which is practical for development tasks or if you do not own a headset.<br>To do so, simply change the value `"vr":false` in the config file of the VR Module to `"vr":true` and restart the VR Module.
+It is possible to run the VR Module in desktop mode which is useful for development tasks but does not provide the full functionality as with a headset.<br>To do so, change the value `"vr":true` in the config file of the VR Module to `"vr":false` and restart the VR Module.

+## **Data Logging**
+The VR Module can produce log files that contain a list of all that has happened during a VR session.
+This produces quite big textfiles and is therefore turned off by default. <br>To enable logging change the value `"logging":false` in the config file of the VR Module to `"logging":true` and restart the VR Module.
+The log files are generated in `VRNetzer/VR_Module/viveNet/Content/data`.

 ## **Take screenshots and record videos**